EddyShimwa/To-do-list/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 > Describe 1 - 3 features you will add to the project.

-- I will add the add and remove options
 - I will use OOPS
 - Modern Style Design
-- I will add the images as the backgrounds
+- I will add the image&icons to describe the todo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>